lingdu1234/axum_admin/README_EN.md

 - [x] Role-change: change the Permissions by change user's role。

-- [x] Data-Permissions：all-permissions，only-department-permissions，department-permissions-and-the-department-is-undert-your-department，Custom-permissions，permissions of yourself (five modes)
+- [x] Data-Permissions：all-permissions，only-department-permissions，department-permissions-and-the-department-is-under-your-department，Custom-permissions，permissions of yourself (five modes)

 - [x] department-change：an user can set a lot of department ,but one is enabled,can be changed,and the permissions is changed by change department；